 - Older issues of journals with current subscriptions; journals we no longer subscribe to; and those that have ceased publication

 The library solicited faculty input about this process in a variety of ways, particularly from the colleges and departments that most frequently use these collections: the Mathematical and Physical Sciences Division within the College of Letters and Science; the College of Engineering; Institute of Transportation Studies; and the department of Land, Air and Water Resources.
-The library is actively reaching out to these departments to discuss the project and how to moderate its potential impact on their faculty, researchers and students.
+The library actively reached out to these departments to discuss the project and how to moderate its potential impact on their faculty, researchers and students.
 See the section on Guidelines and Input for details.

 You can request the entire print volume or a PDF of individual chapter(s) or other parts.
 Print volumes are typically available from the Circulation Desk at Shields within two working days.
 PDFs will be delivered via email.
 You also have the option to use materials onsite at the NRLF in Richmond.

 If a particular book or journal cannot be found by searching our catalog, faculty are invited to suggest it for acquisition by the library via this form.